ZimNovich/mxn-jsx-ast-transformer/README.md

 const transform = require("mxn-jsx-ast-transformer");
 ```

-Now you can transform all JSX entries into JS calls like this:
+Now you can transform all JSX elements into JS calls like this:
 ```javascript
 let ast = transform(jsx_ast, { factory: "h" });
 ```

 Where
- - `jsx_ast` {Object} - ESTree-compilant JSX AST to transform JSX in
+ - `jsx_ast` {Object} - ESTree-compilant JSX AST to transform to regular JS AST
  - `factory` {String} - factory function to use, e.g. `h`, `m`, `React.createElement`

 Please note that this tool only converts JSX AST into regular ES5-compliant JavaScript AST.
 If you want to transpile your source code, check out [mxn-jsx-transpiler](https://github.com/ZimNovich/mxn-jsx-transpiler) or use a code like: